-However, the mission of what is now known as the College of Public Health and Human Sciences – lifelong health and well-being for every person, every family and every community – is also deeply rooted in history.
+However, the mission of what is now known as the College of Health – lifelong health and well-being for every person, every family and every community – is also deeply rooted in history.

 The School of Biological and Population Health Sciences

 (athletic training; biostatistics; environmental and occupational health; epidemiology; global health; kinesiology; nutrition)